Michifumi's Blog

 -d '{"path":"/hello","referrer":""}'

-You should see a JSON array with counts.
+You should see a JSON object with total views and breakdowns.

 sudo npm install -g pm2